heig-vd-dai-course/heig-vd-dai-course/11.03-ssh-and-scp/01-course-material/README.md

-Although the `Standard_B1s` size is one of the [cheapest](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/linux/) and least powerful option, it will be enough for this teaching unit.
+Although the `Standard_B1s` size is one of the [cheapest](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/linux/) and least powerful options, it will be enough for this teaching unit.
 It will allow you to use your remaining credits for other services.

 Click on the `Review + create` button.